 Before moving on to Sempio, the prosecutors interviewed Marco Poggi: the questioning of Chiara's brother, a friend of the suspect, lasted about two hours.

-The prosecutors also allegedly made him listen to some audio recordings that are part of the investigation .
-According to press reports, the investigators emphasized that they have "robust" evidence against Sempio .
+The prosecutors also made him listen to that audio and underlined that they were in possession of "robust" evidence against Sempio .

-They also asked him about the intimate video of Chiara and Alberto Stasi that he had mentioned during an interrogation in 2007.
+They also asked him about that intimate video of Chiara and Alberto Stasi, which he had already mentioned in an interrogation in 2007.
 Whether it was possible that Sempio, who used the Poggi home computer, had seen it.
 "I have never seen videos of my sister with Andrea Sempio," Marco replied succinctly .

 Marco Poggi reportedly said he didn't believe his friend was guilty , and also disputed the prosecution's portrayal, saying he had read the transcripts of the DNA preliminary investigation.
 In her expert report, geneticist Denise Albani estimated the probability of a partial trace on Chiara Poggi's nails, ranging from "moderately strong" to "strong and moderate," compatible with Sempio's paternal lineage, but "insufficient to identify a single individual."
 Furthermore, based on current knowledge, it is unknown whether those traces were found "under or above" the nails, and how they were deposited.